Skip to Main Content High Contrast Mode: Off

 Grand Traverse

-• Suzanne Miller Allen
+• Deborah Allen

 • John Bercini

-picture of John BerciniJohn Bercini was born in Dowagiac, MI and attended Western Michigan University, graduating with a B.S. and M.A. in Political Science.
+picture of John BerciniJohn Bercini, Treasurer, was born in Dowagiac, MI and attended Western Michigan University, graduating with a B.S. and M.A. in Political Science.
 Based in Chicago, he spent over 30 years on Wall Street, including as Senior Vice President for the Roosevelt Investment Group.
 In 2013, John and his spouse, Rebecca relocated to Traverse City full-time.
 Now fully retired, John is President of the Board of Trustees for Peninsula Community Library and Board Secretary for the Grand Traverse Regional Land Conservancy.
 He resides with Rebecca on Old Mission Peninsula.

 • Jerry Ring